Below is information on:

 Five Elective Courses

-Five elective courses in PSY.
+Five elective courses in PSY, each course must be a 4 credit course.
 No more than two can be independent study courses (numbered 39X).

 Students can transfer up to two psychology courses in addition to an Introduction to Psychology course and an acceptable statistics course.
 Transfer courses need to meet the College’s rules for acceptability.